meryuhi/URPFog/README.md

     | `Noise Intensity` | -                    | Mixing strength of the noise.                                                              |
     | `Noise Scale`     | -                    | Scaling of the noise.                                                                      |
     | `Noise Speed`     | -                    | Scrolling speed of the noise.                                                              |
+3. (Optional step for transparent objects)

+    Experimental support.
+The approximate effect is produced by rendering fog and transparent objects twice, which is not completely correct.

+    1. Add a `StandardFullScreenFogOverlayRenderer` or your own renderer into your URP pipeline asset.
+    2. Set up a `Overlay` camera on your `Main Camera`.
+    3. Switch `Renderer` property to `StandardFullScreenFogOverlayRenderer` on the `Overlay` camera.

 ### Performance